-Over the years, HomeWarrantyReviews.com has managed to establish itself as the #1 review website and the primary source for consumer research on home warranty companies.
-And here, we shall explain the process we employ to rank the various companies.
+Over the years, HomeWarrantyReviews.com has managed to establish itself as the #1 consumer reviews website and the primary source for consumer research on home warranty companies.
+Here, we explain the process we employ to rank the various companies.

-The ranking process is completely automated and we cannot alter the output of the ranking algorithm as per our wishes.
-If a company is ranked high on our site, it is purely based on consumer ratings and a few external factors explained below.
+The ranking process is completely automated and we cannot alter the output of the ranking algorithm.
+If a company is ranked high on our site, it is purely based on consumer ratings and a few external factors as explained below.
 We do not favor any company based on our advertising or marketing relationship with them.

 First things first, what is the difference between ranking and rating?

-The inputs for rating a company are the star ratings awarded by its customers when they place a review on our website.
+The inputs for rating a company are the star ratings awarded by its customers when they submit a review on our website.
 We have an automated system for keeping track of the ratings that a company receives.
-So the higher the number of good reviews a company receives, the higher the star rating will be.
-The higher the rating, higher the ranking!
+The higher the amount of good reviews a company receives, the higher the star rating will be.
+The higher the rating, the higher the ranking!

-While the good reviews heavily influence the ranking, companies are also evaluated on several other criteria.
+While the good reviews heavily influence the ranking, companies are also evaluated on several other criteria which include:

 Several hurdles are faced when a ranking is to be provided from user generated content.
 At times a company may achieve high ratings and ranking through cheating the system.
 Doing so involves posting fake reviews.
 Such reviews may also be used to make a fellow competitor look bad.
-We are very good with finding such reviews using semi automated methods and such companies will be imposed with a ranking penalty after they are caught.
+We have tools in place meant to identify such reviews using semi-automated methods and such companies will be imposed with a ranking penalty after they are caught.

 Step 1: You begin with a mock (but equal) “belief” for each entity